 Some five+ years ago, after graduation, I decided that I’m going to be a big playa and work in a bank and make bunch of moneyz 💸

 Turns out, nobody wants to hire you when you don’t have job experience.
 Pfft.
 Lousy job experience (in Homer Simpson’s voice).

 So I looked elsewhere.
 Since I had some experience with web development, I applied for a WordPress developer job.
 I never touched WordPress before.
 But since it was a startup, and I’m a quick learner, I got the job.
 I learned a lot about WordPress and it’s community during that time.
 I even started talking at meetups.
 And then I got a big break at Infinum.

 Much to my surprise, they needed a WordPress engineer.
 I solved the task, aced the interview, and got the job.
 That was back in April 2017.
 Now I work as a lead WordPress engineer.
 I focus on the backend code (for the most part).
 I love to push myself further, so I read a lot and try to apply all that interesting knowledge to my projects.
 And I nag my colleagues to adopt them as well 😂.

 Hey, it comes with the job title :D

-When I’m not working for clients, I’m a part of the Themes team at wordpress.org.
-I’m actually an automation representative.
-Being a member of the coding standards team, I try to (whenever I find the time), help better the coding part.
+When I’m not working for clients, I like to work on open-source projects.
+I’m a member of the coding standards team.
+I try to (whenever I find the time), help better the coding part of WordPress.
 I used to work on the Theme Sniffer plugin, but I kinda have a lot on my plate.
 One of the focus I’d like to see through is moving the review from Trac to GitHub.
 Again, with everything I need more time.

 I guess the main problem I have is having all these interesting things that I’d like to do, but don’t have the time.
 I’m trying to figure out how to make a day last 48hrs.
 That would definitely help 😆.